ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Please select one of the following options in relation to your interest in virtual cryptocurrencies like Bitcoin and Ethereum.”

-As of the past three quarters, only 24% invest in them with a long-term view.
+As of the past three quarters, only one quarter invest in them with a long-term view.
 Americans, under-40s and men remain the most likely long-termers, with around 30% of each doing so.
-The share of short-term investors also fell back from early 2023, stabilising around one in five since (15%).
+The share of short-term investors also fell back from early 2023, stabilising around one in five since (11% in Q3).
 Bitcoin remains the most popular currency by some distance.
 While some investors only do so for single coins, typically Bitcoin, many also dabble in others such as Ethereum.

 Despite last year’s rise in value, the continued unpredictability and volatility of crypto appears to have hardened the opposition among non-investors.
-From 29% in Q1 2022, the share of current non-investors but who might be interested in doing so fell back steadily last year, remaining at around one in five since (24% in Q2).
-Another 30% now say that they do not currently invest in crypto and do not think they will do so in the future.
+From 29% in Q1 2022, the share of current non-investors but who might be interested in doing so fell back steadily last year, remaining at around one in five since (23% in Q3).
+Another 31% now say that they do not currently invest in crypto and do not think they will do so in the future.

 Back to Top